Let’s talk about seed cycling today. What is seed cycling, why would you do it, and how do you practice it?

 Seed cycling is a method of using various seeds to support different phases of our monthly cycles to balance hormone levels, relieve PMS and perimenopause symptoms, stimulate menstruation if it’s absent (amenorrhea), increase fertility and support the body in healing more serious conditions like ovarian cysts, PCOS and endometriosis. (source)

-I personally wanted to try seed cycling to relieve PMS symptoms and to continue balancing my hormones, but here are all the reasons why women are engaging in seed cycling:
+I personally wanted to try seed cycling to relieve PMS symptoms and to continue balancing my hormones, but here are the reasons why women in general engage in it:

 - Balance hormones